Seger-Steele/Password-Strength-Checker/README.md

 ## Additional Notes:
 This script uses the zxcvbn library to estimate password strength and assign it a score.
 For more information on the zxcvbn library, see its documentation: https://zxcvbn-ts.github.io/zxcvbn/guide/getting-started/.

-The script also loads a list of common passwords from a file.
+The script also loads a list of common passwords from a from [Daniel Miessler Seclists](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10k-most-common.txt).
 The list of common passwords can be updated as wanted by modifying "load_common_passwords()".